DarkElvenAngel/argononed/README.md

 A replacement daemon for the Argon One Raspberry Pi cases, and the Argon Artik Fan Hat.

+This is a Mirror of https://gitlab.com/DarkElvenAngel/argononed

+Please note that this is not up to date and no issues are accepted on this mirror please direct all issues to the main project.

 ## What's new in 0.4.x

 * More control: multiple ways to configure.